Case Structure vs Case Framework

 Tell the interviewer where you want to start and why.
 This is where a custom structure starts to feel like a real consulting tree.

-That process is the heart of issue tree case interview.
+That process is the heart of building an issue tree from scratch.
 It is also the difference between sounding rehearsed and sounding present.

 What Does A Weak Structure Look Like?